If you are investing in the stock market, you might have listened to this phrase, “drawdown.” If not, you need to understand this crucial term.

 1. Investor Panic & Emotional Selling

-- Warren Buffett’s mantra: “Be fearful when others are greedy and greedy when others are fearful.”
+Experienced investors see these drawdowns as buying opportunities.
+And most people even follow this mantra of Warren Buffett: “Be fearful when others are greedy and greedy when others are fearful.”

 How Savart Handles Drawdowns